+1. Contact Informati on

+1.1.
+Name

+1.2.
+E-mail

-1. Contact Informati ion 1.1.
-Name 1.2.
-E-mail 1.3.
-Pilot Use Case 2.
-Involvement of so l ocial media data Ma gim to collect posts from social media platforms in real-time, analyse the textual and visual rry, and promptly detect fire incidents based on social data.
-Injoiniation they ca ny, and promptly detect fire incidents bused on social data.
-2.1 Do you already use/monitor social media in your operations and how?
+1.3.
+Pilot Use Case

+2. Involvement of so cial media data

+- posts from social media platforms in real-time, analyse the textual and visual rry, and promptly detect fire incidents based on social data.

 2.1.
-Do you already use/monitor social media in your operations and now: 2.2.
-How do you for esee the contribution of social media sensing in your pilot use case?
+Do you already use/monitor social media in your operations and how?

+2.2.
+How do you fore esee the contribution of social media sensing in your pilot use case?

 2.3.
-Which phase (A 2.3.
-Which phase (A/B/C) do you expect social media sensing to support?
+Which phase (A /B/C) do you expect social media sensing to support?

-3. Sensing Twitter We aim to develop a Twitter crawler that retrieves tweets in real time according to user-defined search criteria.
+3. Sensing Twitter

+We aim to develop a Twitter crawler that retrieves tweets in real time according to user-defined search criteria.
 Twitter offers two options: (1) collect tweets that contain a keyword or a phrase and (2) collect tweets that are posted from a specific Twitter account.
 The tweets can be in English and/or in the language of the PUC's area of interest.

 3.1.
 What keywords/phrases (if any) would be of interest for your pilot use case?

-(Examples: "forest fire", "smoke plumes", "wildfire", etc.) 3.2.
+(Examples: "forest fire", "smoke plumes", "wildfire", etc.)

+3.2.
 Which Twitter accounts (if any) would be of interest for your pilot use case?

-(Examples: @FireNewsEurope, @WildFires) 4.
-Sensing Facebook We are also interested in investigating what can be crawled from Facebook, taking into consideration the many limitations.
+(Examples: @FireNewsEurope, @WildFires)

+4. Sensing Facebook

+We are also interested in investigating what can be crawled from Facebook, taking into consideration the many limitations.
 In Facebook there are three main entities: profiles, pages and groups.
 Since the first type concerns personal pages, we will completely disregard them and focus on pages and groups.

 4.1.
 Which Facebook pages (if any) would be of interest for your pilot use case?

-(Examples: LNU Fire Scanner, Responding Fire) 4.2.
+(Examples: LNU Fire Scanner, Responding Fire)

+4.2.
 Which Facebook groups (if any) would be of interest for your pilot use case?

-(Examples: FireNews Greece, FireRescueVolunteers) 4.3.
+(Examples: FireNews Greece, FireRescueVolunteers)

+4.3.
 What keywords/phrases should posts from the above pages/groups contain?

 (Can be same to 3.1.)